 I believe the older translations like the King James Version are the best Bibles for study.
 I'm concerned that your ministry teaches from newer translations, which are not accurate.
 Why don't you use the KJV Bible?

-Regardless of which group we prefer, we should not think too highly of any particular English Bible translation, much less consider any single translation to be "authoritative."
+Regardless of which side of this argument we take, we cannot think too highly of any particular English Bible translation, nor can we consider any specific English translation (like the KJV) to be "authoritative."
 By definition, all translations are approximations and derivative works that depart in some way from the original inspired texts, so inaccuracies are inevitable.
-Only the original Hebrew and Greek manuscripts are considered authoritative and inerrant, so unless a student is capable of reading and understanding ancient Greek and Hebrew, he or she has no choice but to rely on imperfect English translations (and all translations are imperfect by definition).
+Only the original Hebrew and Greek manuscripts are authoritative and inerrant, so unless a student is capable of reading and understanding ancient Greek and Hebrew, he or she has no choice but to rely on imperfect English translations (and all translations are imperfect by definition).

 Verse By Verse Ministry International is not dedicated to just one English translation of the Bible, though we have chosen the New American Standard Bible as the Bible for all our teaching simply as a matter of consistency.
 We believe the NASB has been translated from the more reliable Greek and Hebrew manuscripts, and it uses a style of English more familiar to our audience than older translations like the KJV.
 Nevertheless, we do refer to older translations like the KJV in our studies on occasion, and we appreciate its strengths.

 (On the topic of Bible accuracy, you might appreciate the following article we have available on the website.)